 You can really use any chocolate chips or chopped chocolate bar that you like as long as it’s sugar free.
 This is the most important part.
 Otherwise, anything will work.
 If you are feeling playful, you could even use sugar free white chocolate chips and/or sugar-free dried cranberries too.
 There are no wrong answers for these easy bars.

 For some other mix-in ideas stir in a few tablespoons of peanut butter to the batter before baking or add a little low carb maple syrup for a breakfast flavor.
-Adding coconut milk will make these home made keto chocolate bars softer and less chewy.
+Adding coconut milk will make these home made keto chocolate bars softer and less chewy but they might not hold together very well.

 How Do You Store Keto Coconut Bars?